-Perhaps the most intriguing and interesting, but at the same time most rare objects to capture for a satellite photographer, are spacecraft intended for interplanetary missions.
-In this chapter, not meant are very long range images of probes on an interplanetary trajectory that are captured as star-like objects in front of starfields.
-In relation to this website we talk about high resolution telescopic imaging of planetary probes that were left in Earth orbit.
+Perhaps the most intriguing, but at the same time rarest objects for a satellite photographer, are spacecraft intended for interplanetary missions.
+In relation to this website, not meant are very long range images of probes on interplanetary trajectories that are captured as star-like objects in front of starfields.
+Meant are (high resolution) telescopic images of planetary probes that were stuck in Earth orbit.
 In spaceflight history there were several spacecraft that not left the vicinity of Earth on the way to their original destination somewhere in the solar system.
-Mostly are launch failures involved in which the spacecraft did reach its parking orbit around the Earth but due to an engine failure didn't make it out of this orbit.
+Mostly were launch failures involved in which spacecraft did reach their parking orbits around the Earth but due to engine failures didn't make it out of these orbits.
 Chances to photograph a planetary probe are very rare but not impossible.

-Around 2010, after several years of mainly ISS-telescopic photography, I was looking for other objects to photograph.
-Therefore I observed different satellites passing over the location and recorded their time and trajectory data across the sky.
+Around 2010, I was looking for interesting objects to photograph.
+I observed satellites passing over the location and recorded their time and trajectory data across the sky.
 I noted one particular interesting object with a high angular velocity.
 After searching in CalSky, it turned out to be the object Cosmos 482, a failed planetary probe that made part out of the Venera family: In total 16 spacecraft that were launched by the Russians between 1961 and 1983 with destination the planet Venus.
 Venera spacecraft were launched in pairs with some 4 days space between them.
 Venera 8 lifted up on March 27, 1972 at 04:15:01 UTC while Cosmos 482 was launched on March 31, 1972 at 04:02:00 UTC.
 The spacecraft launched on a Molniya-M launch vehicle (with Block-NVL upper stage) from the Tyuratam Missile and Space Complex (TTMTR).
 The Cosmos 482 spacecraft used the 3,6 meter high bus type 3MV that was composed of an orbital compartment (core with solar panels), planetary compartment (lander) and engine unit.

 Cosmos 482 looked similar to Venera 8 and was intended to become Venera 9 but it never made it out of its parking orbit around the Earth.
 A similar failure occured 2 years earlier with the sistercraft of Venera 7, which became Cosmos 359.
 Just like Cosmos 482, this spacecraft remained in an elliptical Earth orbit but Cosmos 359 decayed after more then a year.
 A part of Cosmos 482 is still remaining in Earth orbit for more then 45 years now.

 What exactly happened to Cosmos 482?
 Different sources mention a too short engine firing for the Block L stage burn needed to send the spacecraft on its way to Venus.
-Russianspaceweb mentions a burn of just 125 seconds instead of the required 243 seconds.
-NASA also mentions a burn of 125 seconds.
+Sources mention a burn of just 125 seconds instead of the required 243 seconds.
 As a result, the payload got stuck in an elliptical orbit around the Earth of (initially) 205 by 9.805 kilometers with 52 degrees inclination.
-Different sources report that after the failure, different objects were found in orbit of which some already reentered within 48 hours.
+Different sources report that after the failure, several objects were found in Earth orbit of which some already reentered within 48 hours.
 A story of mysterious 'space balls' found in Ashburton, New Zealand is linked to decayed Cosmos 482 pieces.
 The balls - titanium spheres - were found just a few days after the launch of this intended Venera probe.
 After research, it turned out that the found objects were spherical gas tanks and that they indeed belong to Cosmos 482 or its rocket stage.
 The suspicion is that at the moment of the Trans-venus injection, an explosion of the escape stage had taken place.

 Venera 8 pre-launch images.
-Cosmos 482 would have looked similar.
-Compare the size of the probe to the size of a person.
+Cosmos 482 looked similar.
 Photo right: Venera 8 after deployment of the Antenna.
 There is only a small element of the spacecraft left in Earth orbit

 After the launch, five pieces of Cosmos 482 were found in Earth orbit, the spacecraft Cosmos 482 itself (1972-023A), the Molniya rocket 3rd stage or SL-6 Blok I (1972-023B) the SL-6 PLATFORM (1972-023C), the Molniya rocket 4th stage or SL-6 Blok-NVL (1972-023D), and a debris item (1972-023E).
 Harvard-Smithsonian Center for Astrophysics astronomer Jonathan McDowell comments on object C cataloged as PLATFORM: 'When the Soviets first started using the parking orbit technique in 1961, the US thought this object, the BOZ, was an orbiting platform from which the 4th stage was 'launched' - I guess it's not totally wrong to look at it that way'.

 The debris item E is still in orbit and this is the object that I photographed in recent years with the telescope.
 This object is currently in an orbit of 203 x 2406 kilometers (the orbit lowered with 7394 kilometers since 1972) and would have - according to available data - a radar cross section (RCS) of only 0,72 square meters.
 The big difference in RCS compared to the in 1981 decayed piece - which would have been 12,6 square meters - suggest that the already decayed item was the actual spacecraft bus and that Cosmos 482E (object E), the only remaining item from the launch, is only a smaller element of the spacecraft, according to experts the descent craft (the lander).
 Also the full-illumination brightness at perigee of -0,1 mag for the decayed piece compared to 2,3 mag for the remaining piece, strengthen these suspicions.
 There are also visual observation reports from the 1970's that confirm that Cosmos 482A (object A) was a bright object in the night sky.

-My own telescopic high resolution recordings suggest an elongated shape in most imaging sessions.
-However, this determination tells nothing directly about the true condition of Cosmos 482 after the explosion and how much of the spacecraft is actually remaining.
+My own telescopic recordings of the remained piece E suggest an elongated shape.
 The elliptical orbit of Cosmos 482, with a lowest point of just 203 kilometers above the surface of the Earth, makes this object an interesting target for high resolution imaging during a perigee pass.
-After having observed Cosmos 482 several times visually, I managed to obtain first telescopic images on August 1, 2011.
-These images are the first ever telescopic captures of this lost spacecraft.
+After having observed Cosmos 482 several times visually, I managed to obtain first telescopic images in August 2011 and better observations in june 2014.

 2014 Imaging Sessions of Cosmos 482